SoftUni-Internal/interactive-content/EN/00-Project-Assignment/00-Project-Assignment.md

 - Deploy the application in a cloud environment
 - Use a **file storage cloud API**, e.g. **Dropbox**, **Google Drive** or other for storing the files

-- Use of features of HTML 5 like Geolocation, SVG, Canvas, etc
+- Use of features of HTML 5 like Geolocation, SVG, Canvas, etc.

 - Use **Angular Animations** somewhere in your application